 - a.
-A motion shall relate to the responsibilities of the meeting to which it is tabled and, in any event, shall relate to the performance of the council's statutory functions, powers and obligations or an issue which specifically affects the council's area or its residents. - b.
+A motion shall relate to the responsibilities of the meeting to which it is tabled and, in any event, shall relate to the performance of the Council's statutory functions, powers and obligations or an issue which specifically affects the Council's area or its residents. - b.
 A written notice of motion received in accordance with these Standing Orders may be referred to any meeting of the Council or its committees or sub committees.
-The final decision as to where the motion will be considered will be made by the Proper Officer.
+The final decision as to where the motion will be considered will be made by the Proper Officer. - c.

-- c.
 No motion may be moved at a meeting unless it is on the agenda and the mover has given written notice of its wording to the Proper Officer at least ten (10) clear days before the meeting.
 Clear days do not include the day of the notice or the day of the meeting. - d.
 The Proper Officer may, before including a motion on the agenda received in accordance with standing order 10 (b) above, correct obvious grammatical or typographical errors in the wording of the motion. - e.
 If the Proper Officer considers the wording of a motion received in accordance with standing order 10 (b) above is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it in writing to the Proper Officer so that it can be understood at least eight (8) clear days before the meeting. - f.
-If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the Chairman of the forthcoming meeting or, as the case may be, the relevant Committee meeting or the councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected. - g.
-A written notice of motion shall not relate to any matter covered by the Council's complaints, grievance and disciplinary policies. - h.
+If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the Chairman of the forthcoming meeting or, as the case may be, the relevant Committee meeting or the Councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected. - g.
+A written notice of motion shall not relate to any matter covered by the Council's complaints, grievance and disciplinary policies. - A written notice of motion shall not relate to any matter which may be considered under the Council's Code of Conduct, Complaints Procedure or employment policies. - h.
 Subject to standing order 10 (e) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final.